bkaewell/self-driving-car/P4-advanced-finding-lanes/project_writeup.md

 ![alt text][image06]

-I calculated the radius of curvature of the lane and the position of the vehicle with respect to center in the function `calc_lane_curvature()`.
+After performing a perspective transform to obtain the bird's eye image, I calculated the radius of curvature of the lane and the position of the vehicle with respect to center in the function `calc_lane_curvature()`.

 Here is a visualization of my final result of the pipeline, which illustrates the superimposed lane guides (in green) on a test image for the autonomous vehicle: